Neuroplasticity: How the Brain Learns, Adapts, and Heals

 Practices That Support Neuroplasticity

-• Mindfulness meditation – Builds awareness, reduces stress, and strengthens brain regions linked to focus.
+• Mindfulness meditation builds awareness while it reduces stress and strengthens brain regions which handle concentration.

-• Physical movement – Exercise boosts blood flow to the brain and encourages new connections.
+• Physical movement through exercise increases blood flow to the brain which helps create new brain connections.

 Challenges and Misconceptions